Paratii-Video/paratii-js/README.md

 ## Installation

+You can install `paratii-js` from npmjs.org using:

+    npm install paratii-js

 ## How to use it

 Here is a code snippet which will upload a video to Paratii and transcode it: